3 Side Effects That Tell You Why Thyme May Not Always Be Good

 - Hypotension

-Allergic response to thyme may cause hypotensioni XA sudden drop in blood pressure, which can cause dizziness or fatigue because the brain doesn’t receive enough blood. , as observed in a 45-year old man.
+Allergic response to thyme may cause hypotensioni A sudden drop in blood pressure, which can cause dizziness or fatigue because the brain doesn’t receive enough blood. , as observed in a 45-year old man.
 Some sources even hint cardiac arrest upon the intake of thyme oil.
+This may also lead to seizures or coma in people on specific medication or belonging to the high-risk group.

 - Gastrointestinal Issues

-Oral thyme and its oil may lead to heartburn, diarrhea, nausea, vomiting, and gastrointestinal irritation.
+Oral thyme and its oil may lead to heartburn, stomach pain, diarrhea, nausea, vomiting, and gastrointestinal irritation.

 - Endocrine Health

-Thyme extracts may decrease the levels of the thyroid stimulating hormone, possibly harming the health of the endocrine system.
+Thyme extracts may decrease levels of the thyroid stimulating hormone, possibly harming the health of the endocrine system, and causing hormonal imbalances.

 - Urinary Tract Infections